 However it also initiates or support projects for the benefit of the community.
 For example it pushed for super-fast fibre-optic broadband and provided funding for a Community Kitchen Garden and for The Queens Jubilee Celebration.
 A defibrillator was installed in 2014 and in 2016 an extension to the playground was made.
 Significant historical projects were Affordable Housing and the Playground, and it helped fund the construction of the Village Hall..

-For more information about council matters see the Documents - Annual Reports and
+For more information about council matters see the Documents

 To contact the Clerk see Antrobus – Contact Us or Your Councillors.